Payger/woocommerce-gateway/README.txt

 2. On Payger Account get your API KEY (username) and  API Secret (password).
 3. Upload `woocommerce-gateway-payger` to the `/wp-content/plugins/` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress
-5. On the Dashboard go to WooCommerce > Settings > Checkout > Payger and do the following
+5. On the Dashboard go to WooCommerce > Settings > Checkout > Payger and do the following:
 6. Enable payments through payger
 7. Set your username and password previously given by Payger and save changes.
 8. On the Advanced Options please choose the "Accepted Currencies" for your shop. ( This will be a list of cryptocurrencies based on your shop currency )